 Depending on your wedding date, vendors get booked up pretty fast.
 If you already narrowed down your choices, did your research, and are ready to book, you have to go ahead and book it.

 Why is this a time-saving wedding planning tip?
 If you sit on it for too long, and you lose the specific vendor you like as they get booked up, that means you will have to go back to the drawing board and spend more time looking for a comparable vendor.

-Breakdown the steps and give yourself a deadline to clearly see where you at and when to make the decision.
+Breakdown the steps and give yourself a deadline to clearly see where you are and when to decide.